-Multi-task transfer learning is also exercised together in \cite{9229132} for neural decoding, which is decoding the brain activity for reconstructing the visual information.
-To achieve this, first the fMRI voxel featues of the brain are decoded into \ac{CNN} features by using \ac{SMR} ( \ie Voxel2Unit), further the predicted \ac{CNN} features are converted to an image using introspective conditional generation (\ie Unit2Pixel).
-Multiple \ac{CNN} fetaures are decoded from the FMRI data using \ac{SMR}, and every single output prediction is considered as a task, thereby applying \ac{MTL} for Voxel2Unit process.
-For the Unit2Pixel process, a pretrained \ac{CNN} called AlexNet \cite{alexnet}, trained on large image data ImageNet\cite{5206848} is used for image reconstruction as a part of deep generative models, particularly a combination of \ac{VAE} \cite{kingma2014autoencoding} and \ac{GAN} \cite{goodfellow2014generative}.
+Multi-task transfer learning is also used in \cite{9229132} for neural decoding, which decodes the brain activity to reconstruct visual information.
+To achieve this, first, fMRI voxel features of the brain are decoded into \ac{CNN} features by using \ac{SMR} ( \ie Voxel2Unit).
+Then, the predicted \ac{CNN} features are converted to an image using introspective conditional generation (\ie Unit2Pixel).
+Multiple \ac{CNN} features are decoded from the FMRI data using SMR, and every single output prediction is considered a task, thereby applying \ac{MTL} for the Voxel2Unit process.
+For the Unit2Pixel process, a pretrained \ac{CNN} called AlexNet \cite{alexnet}, trained on large image data ImageNet \cite{5206848} is used for image reconstruction as a part of deep generative models, particularly a combination of \ac{VAE} \cite{kingma2014autoencoding} and \ac{GAN} \cite{goodfellow2014generative}.

-The article \cite{Nguyen_2017}, analyzes the characters of a digital Japanese comics named Manga, using Bi-modal inputs \ie the graphics and text information.
-It uses pretrained networks like BERT \cite{devlin2019bert} and ResNet \cite{he2015deep} for text and visual feature extractor respectively, in other words to get the feature embeddings so as to combine data from both the modes.
-Further use these embeddings in a multi-task architecture for character retrieval, identification and clustering tasks.
-These three tasks are independent tasks, each of the tasks can be accomplished training three different models using the same images and text as inputs (uni-modal inputs can also be used).
-But, since they share common multi-modal inputs (image and text), they are suitable for \ac{MTL} and certainly sharing of parameters between tasks improves the performance of all the tasks as compared to when they are trained isolated.
-They strengths of \ac{MTL} \ie handling multi-modal inputs and multiple tasks and that of transfer learning \ie good feature representations are cherished in this work.
+The article \cite{Nguyen_2017} analyzed the characters of a digital Japanese comic named Manga, using Bi-modal inputs, \ie the graphics and text information.
+This approach uses pretrained networks such as BERT \cite{devlin2019bert}, and ResNet \cite{he2015deep} for text and visual feature extractors, respectively, to obtain the feature embeddings to combine data from both modes.
+These embeddings are further used in a multi-task architecture for character retrieval, identification, and clustering tasks.
+These three tasks are independent; each can be accomplished by training three different models using the same images and text (uni-modal inputs can also be used).
+However, since they share common multi-modal inputs (image and text), they are suitable for \ac{MTL}.
+Certainly, sharing parameters between tasks improves the performance of all tasks compared to when they are trained in isolation.
+The strength of \ac{MTL} \ie handling multi-modal inputs and multiple tasks and transfer learning \ie good feature representations, is demonstrated in this work.